Supercharged Toyota 86

 • Stage 3: Upgrade the coil packs, oil cooler, and throw out bearings.
 You could also upgrade the camshaft or clutch if you have reliability issues on those parts.

-• Stage 4: Upgrade the pistons, head, and valves to achieve higher power gains beyond 380 whp.
+• Stage 4: Upgrade the pistons, head, and valves to achieve higher gains beyond 380 whp.
 If you want more precision, balance the engine and invest in wider wheels and stickier tires.

 You’d imagine that cars that have such an enormous aftermarket community would have more options for forced induction.